coatyio/coaty-js/docs/man/developer-guide.md

 ```

 Note that both controllers and the Communication Manager maintain an `identity`
-object of type `Component` that provides metadata of the component, including
+object of type `Identity` that provides metadata of the component, including its
-its `name`, a unique object ID, etc. By default, these identity objects are
+`name`, a unique object ID, etc. By default, these identity objects are
 advertised when the components are set up and deadvertised on normal or abnormal
 termination of a Coaty agent.
 The communication managers's identity is also
-discoverable (by publishing a Discover event with core type "Component") if and
+discoverable (by publishing a Discover event with core type "Identity") if and
 only if the identity has been advertised.

 Using the controller and/or communication options, you can opt out